JoshCork/NeighborhoodMap/README.md

 You will develop a single-page application featuring a map of your neighborhood or a neighborhood you would like to visit.
 You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
 You will then research and implement third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc).

+##3/28/2016
+Finally!!!!
+I fixed that nagging bug with the clearing of wiki and flickr results!
+The clear function was being called as part of the search function but the get results was sometimes coming back first and being pulled on place change.
+I moved it into the search function after the clearing of the results and now it's working like a champ!

 ## 3/26/2016
 Issues with the results being cleared after they are rendered.
 A timing issues is occuring and I need to figure out how to get around it.